viols-code/AN2DL_challenges_2022/README.md

 Counting only the groups, and not the position of each member, our group was the 11th best.

 #### Second phase - Final
-In the second phase (on a different hidden test set), of two days, with a total of 474 partecipants, our group achieved the following results:
+In the second phase (on a different hidden test set), of two days, with a total of 525 partecipants, our group achieved the following results:
-- ResNet - Accuracy: 0.7351  - Position: 76 (tied with other two groups)
+- ResNet - Accuracy: 0.7351  - Position: 82 (tied with other four groups)
-- Bidirectional - Accuracy: 0.7183 - Position: 164 (tied with other three groups)
+- Bidirectional - Accuracy: 0.7183 - Position: 176 (tied with other three groups)

+Results can be found at [this link](https://codalab.lisn.upsaclay.fr/competitions/9056#results)

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original-wordmark.svg" width="40"/> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/tensorflow/tensorflow-original.svg" width="40"/>